BedrockSolutions/dockerfile/tfa-bot/README.md

 # tfa-bot
-Dockerfile for https://git.factoid.org/TFA/TFA-Bot, focused on small image size:

-  * Based on Alpine Linux
-  * Multi-stage build
+Dockerfile for the marvelous TFA Bot (https://git.factoid.org/TFA/TFA-Bot).

+This is simply an alternate build that supports all bot features.